Brand, Workspaces & seats

 - 2Leave Brand role on Member

-Hit Send invitation and you’re done — a working rep who can pick up chats in that Workspace.
+Hit Send invitation and you’re done — a teammate who can work that Workspace fully, with no account-wide powers.

 When you’re happy, hit Send invitation.
 We’ll walk through what that fires off in Invites, reminders & expiry below.